DataDog/integrations-extras/jfrog_platform/README.md

     _**required**_: ```JFROG_API_KEY``` is the [Artifactory API Key][19] for authentication

-    Override the match directive (last section) of the downloaded `fluent.conf.xray` with the details given below
+    Override the match directive(last section) of the downloaded `fluent.conf.xray` with the details given below:

     ```
     <match jfrog.**>